DafoxTech/Releases/README.md

 6. Biller updates (Logo, account number length fixes)
 8. Security enhancements: If you downgrade the kiosk version, you may need to revoke the machine’s activation beforehand.
-9. Auto-dim screen on standby
+9. New Machine setting: Auto-dim screen on standby
+10. New Machine setting: Disable favorite billers

 # v41.1.0